 - 1 ounce freshly squeezed lemon juice (about 2 tablespoons; 30g)

 Return milk to a simmer and discard vanilla bean after scraping out the flavorful pulp inside.
-Ladle a half-cup hot milk into the eggs and whisk to combine.
+Ladle 1/2 cup hot milk into the eggs and whisk to combine.
 Repeat with a second and third ladleful, then pour the warmed eggs into the pot.
-Cook over medium heat, whisking constantly until the custard turns thick and lumpy, about 3 minutes.
+Cook over medium heat, whisking constantly, until the custard turns thick and lumpy, about 3 minutes.
 After it begins to bubble sluggishly, continue cooking and whisking 2 full minutes to neutralize a starch-dissolving protein found in the yolks, and until the custard is smooth.

 Off heat, stir in vanilla extract, then pour custard into a large baking dish to speed the cooling process.
-Press a sheet of plastic against the surface and refrigerate until thick and cool, about 1 hour, or to roughly 68°F. Alternately refrigerate up to one week and stand at room temperature until warmed to roughly 68°F.
+Press a sheet of plastic against the surface and refrigerate until thick and cool, about 1 hour, or to roughly 68°F (20°C).
+Alternatively, refrigerate up to 1 week and stand at room temperature until warmed to roughly 68°F.

 For the Buttercream: In the bowl of a stand mixer fitted with a paddle attachment, beat the softened cream cheese and butter on medium speed until fluffy and light, about 5 minutes.
 Meanwhile, stir the thick pudding in its dish to create a thick, dough-like mass.
 Scrape the bowl and beater with a flexible spatula, then switch to whisk attachment and whip on medium speed.
-Add pudding a few tablespoons at a time, then drizzle in the lemon juice; if you like, season to taste with a pinch of salt.
-Scrape the bowl once more, whip a few seconds to ensure no lumps remain.
-The buttercream should be light and creamy, but thick enough to hang upside-down from a spoon.
+Add pudding a few tablespoons at a time, then drizzle in the lemon juice; if you like, season to taste with a pinch of salt (see note).
+Scrape the bowl once more and whip a few seconds to ensure no lumps remain.
+The buttercream should be light and creamy, but thick enough to hang upside down from a spoon.

 If the buttercream seems stiff or dense (feeling greasy rather than melting on your tongue), scoop a cup into a small bowl and microwave until completely melted, about 30 seconds.
 Return melted buttercream to the bowl and whip 15 seconds on medium-high.
 Conversely, if it seems loose or gooey, refrigerate the entire bowl 15 minutes, then whip 3 minutes on medium-high.
 Despite its different formulation, problems with this buttercream can be diagnosed and solved according to this guide for fixing Swiss meringue buttercream.